 Bike Trip to The Land of Bhagvad Gita & Places to Visit In Kurukshetra

 Last year in the month of October I got a chance to visit the City of Kurukshetra for some NGO related work.
-It was three day plan where our group had to interact with the local farmers and educate them about organic farming and uses of organic pesticides.
+It was a three-day plan where our group had to interact with the local farmers and educate them about organic farming and uses of organic pesticides.
 Knowing the importance of Kurukshetra in Hinduism and History of India I extended my plan from three days to four so that I can visit all the historical places situated in Kurukshetra.
-I searched google to get a better idea of places to visit in Kurukshetra, but most of the search results displayed places which were not so important or they listed so many places that it was difficult for a non-resident of the city to cover them.
-Therefore after completing my Kurukshetra trip, I decided to share my travelling experience with my readers so that in future if they plan to visit the city of Kurukshetra they can utilize their time and money efficiently and explore all the important places first and then go for historical/religious sites of lesser importance.
-Therefore in this article I would discuss my bike trip to Kurukshetra, importance of city of Kurukshetra in Hinduism, list of historical places to visit in Kurukshetra and what are the other important places to visit in Kurukshetra.
+I searched google to get a better idea of places to visit in Kurukshetra, but most of the search results displayed places which were not so important or they listed so many places that it was difficult for a non-resident of the city to cover.
+Therefore after completing my Kurukshetra trip, I decided to share my traveling experience with my readers so that in future if they plan to visit the city of Kurukshetra they can utilize their time and money efficiently and explore all the important places first and then go for historical/religious sites of lesser importance.
+Therefore in this article, I would discuss my bike trip to Kurukshetra, the importance of the city of Kurukshetra in Hinduism, list of historical places to visit in Kurukshetra and what are the other important places to visit in Kurukshetra.
 I hope this article would serve as a better guide to all the visitors planning to visit Kurukshetra.

 Importance of Kurukshetra in Hinduism and India

 Kurukshetra is one of the oldest cities in India and its reference can be found in some of the oldest texts of Hinduism like Puranas and Mahabharata.
 Hindu text Vamana Purana mentions the nomenclature of Kurukshetra and described it as a complete region and not a place (as the word Kshetra means region).
 The city was also known as Dharmakshetra or Sthaneshwar (meaning Place of God).
-The main reason why Kurukshetra is important as the Battle of Mahabharata was fought here and it was in Kurukshetra, Lord Krishna preached Bhagavad Gita to Arjuna.
+The reason why Kurukshetra is important because the Battle of Mahabharata was fought here and it was in Kurukshetra, Lord Krishna preached Bhagavad Gita to Arjuna.
 Since Mahabharata and Bhagavad Gita are most famous Hindu text read worldwide, Kurukshetra is important as it witnessed both these events.

 How to Reach Kurukshetra